HomeGuidesChangelogDiscussions

 If your Screen is displayed by a SDK version below v5.6, components associated with this type of Conditional visibility ruled will simply not be displayed.

-This user condition lets you display a component if the a user is / is not eligible to the introductory offer of one of the plans associated with the Paywall.
-Combined with Offer mode text override capabilities, this feature attribute has a specific value.
-This is particularly useful when you want to display personalize your Paywall or a component such as Screen depending on the "Blinkist timeline" - explaining user insights (e.g.: how the free trial works - only when the user can still benefit from the free trial. they answered to a Quiz).
+This user condition lets you display a component if the a user is eligible / not eligible to the Introductory Offer of any of the Offerings associated with the Paywall.
+Combined with Offer mode text override capabilities, it is particularly useful when you want to personalize your Paywall with a "Blinkist timeline" component - explaining how the free trial works - only when the user can still benefit from the free trial.

-To assign a visibility condition base based on the a user eligibility for an offer attribute:
+To assign a Visibility Condition based on the a user eligibility for an Introductory Offer:

 • Condition type: select "User data"